Rash Relief Antifungal

-Your doctor may perform lab tests to make sure you have the type of infection that this medicine can treat effectively.
+Your doctor may perform lab tests to make sure you have the type of infection that Rash Relief Antifungal can treat effectively.

 Clean and dry the affected area before applying this medicine.
 You may use a mild soap.

-Use the ointment each time you change a diaper.
+Use the ointment for 1 week, each time you change a diaper.
 This medicine will not be effective without frequent diaper changes.

 Change your child's diapers as soon as they become wet or soiled.
 Keep the diaper area clean and dry.

-Do not use miconazole and zinc oxide topical to prevent diaper rash or you may increase your child's risk of infection that is resistant to treatment.
-Miconazole and zinc oxide topical ointment is not for use on general diaper rash without a related yeast infection.
+Do not use Rash Relief Antifungal to prevent diaper rash or you may increase your child's risk of infection that is resistant to treatment.
+This medicine ointment is not for use on general diaper rash without a related yeast infection.